AlonaZharova/Data_driven_uni_research_management/README.md

 ## Data

 Due to the data privacy reasons we are unfortunately not allowed to publish the data used in this paper.
-However, we do provide the aggregated numbers to reproduce each of the visualizations.
+However, we do provide the aggregated values to reproduce each of the visualizations.
 Each folder in this repo contains all the data that is needed to run the codes.

 ## Reproducing results